peterhinch/micropython-async/v3/as_demos/monitor/README.md

 def sync_func():
     pass
 ```
+Decorator args:
+ 1. `ident`
+ 2. `looping=False` Set `True` if the decorator is called repeatedly e.g. in a
+ nested function or method.
+The `True` value ensures validation of  the ident
+ occurs once only when the decorator first runs.

 ## 4.2 The mon_call context manager

 This may be used to monitor a function only when called from specific points in
 the code.
-Validation of idents is looser here because a context manager is
-often used in a looping construct: it seems impractical to distinguish this
+Since context managers may be used in a looping construct the ident
-case from that where two context managers are instantiated with the same ID.
+is only checked for conflicts when the CM is first instantiated.

 Usage:
 ```python